lazycatworkshop/myrsa/doc/rsa_lab_signing.md

 ```

 ### When the file is altered
-If the recipient obtain a different document:
+If the recipient obtains a different document:
 ```console
 $ echo Hello, world! > msg1.txt
 $ cat msg1.txt